 Once the build is complete, click on thetoolbar button.
 A setup wizard will appear that will guide you through the install process of the “story.txt” file.

 Congratulations!
 You have created your first Advanced Installer MSI package.
-By default, the story.txt file will be installed in C:\Program Files\Your Company\Your Application.
+By default, the story.txt file will be installed in C:\Program Files (x86)\Your Company\Your Application.
 Browse to that folder in Windows Explorer to check.

-You can remove the installed file either from the “Add/Remove Programs” pane in the Control Panel or you can have it removed from within the Advanced Installer application itself.
+You can remove the installed file either from the “Programs and Features” in the Control Panel or from within the Advanced Installer application itself.
 Simply press thebutton again without modifying anything and the Setup wizard will appear.
 Select in the second screen and wait until the uninstall process is complete.

-If you change anything in the project, pressingwill cause a different package to be generated.
-The only way to uninstall the old one will then be from the “Add/Remove Programs” pane in Control Panel.
+If you change anything in the project, pressing will cause a different package to be generated.
+The only way to uninstall the old one will then be from the “Programs and Features” in Control Panel.